gabldotink/subtrees/README.md

 ### More Checking of types

 ### Create savings goal parse response

+### Reducing Redundant CI
+The GitHub Continuous Integration (CI) workflow runs on every pull request, even if no code or dependencies have changed.
+This causes the CI to perform redundant compute when only documentation etc is changed.
+An improvement we could implement to stop spending redundant resources, would be for steps such as compiling and unit testing to only run when code or dependencies have changed.
+This could be accomplished using the tool [Is Affected](https://crates.io/crates/is_affected) I created.

 ## Development
 [🌍 Earthly](https://earthly.dev) is used as the build tool, it is a CI/CD framework that allows you to develop pipelines locally and run them anywhere.